PhD in the spotlight

 Doktoratsfertigstellungsstipendium for Laura Bomm

-Doctoral candidate in Science and Technology Studies Laura Bomm is awarded a Doktoratsfertigstellungsstipendium of the Literar-Mechana for her doctoral thesis project on citizens’ perceptions and sensemaking of plastics in contemporary Austrian society.
+Doctoral candidate in Science and Technology Studies Laura Bomm is awarded a Doktoratsfertigstellungsstipendium by the Literar-Mechana for her doctoral thesis project on citizens’ perceptions and sensemaking of plastics in contemporary Austrian society.
 The scholarship is awarded for up to six months for the completion of a doctoral thesis.

 ifk Junior Fellowship 2024/2025 for Catherine Raya Polishchuk